-Response: There are no cash collections, and the Fire Chief prepares and makes bank deposits.
+Response: There are no cash collections, and the Treasurer of the Board prepares and makes bank deposits.

 c.
 Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit.